 When did you last check your smoke alarm?

-During the ongoing pandemic, every effort is being made to continue to undertake our core activity - including the provision of advice and home safety interventions to our communities.
+Whilst being mindful that coronavirus has not gone away, every effort is being made to continue to undertake our core activity - including the provision of advice and home safety interventions to our communities.

 We are however conducting our safe and well checks differently.
 We have made some modifications to our advice whereby we will speak with householders over the telephone first, minimising the amount of time we spend on any home visit.